mayankmokta2003/security-review-TSwap/audit-data/findings.md

-[H-2] TITLE (Root Cause + Impact) Incorrect fee calculation in the function `TSwapPool::getInputAmountBasedOnOutput` causes protocol to take way too many tokens fron user.
+[H-3] TITLE (Root Cause + Impact) Incorrect fee calculation in the function `TSwapPool::getInputAmountBasedOnOutput` causes protocol to take way too many tokens from user.

 Description: In function `TSwapPool::getInputAmountBasedOnOutput` the calculation is totally wrong in my opinion because you want your protocol to give 0.03% of every swap to the liquidators but this function will actually returns wrong value of input based of output.